 At the Ford School, Hernandez teaches courses on leadership and diversity, and is the faculty director of the school's Leadership Initiative.
 She has worked as a leadership development coach for senior-level executives and consults with a number of government agencies, social profit organizations, and global companies on topics related to diversity and inclusion as well as large-scale organizational change.
 Hernandez received her PhD from the Fuqua School of Business at Duke University.

-**Professor Hernanez is on leave for Fall 2024**
+**Professor Hernandez is currently on leave**

 - PhD, Duke University

 - Advisory Board, Sloan Management Review (MIT)

 For a full list of recent publications, please visit Hernandez's personal site.